 Understanding the Price Feed

-The Price Server connects to the BGC Fenics U.S. Treasury (UST) trading platform via the Fenics binary market data protocol to receive and process market data notifications.
+The Price Server connects to the Fenics U.S. Treasury (UST) trading platform via the Fenics binary market data protocol to receive and process market data notifications.
 Incremental updates to the market are sent to the Price Server via two, physically separate network paths ("Red" and "Black") using standard UDP multicast connections.
 Price sessions connect via a single line to both the "Red" and "Black" multicast channels via the Fenics binary market data protocol.
 The Price Server also subscribes to the binary market data protocol snapshot service to receive the current state of the market over a standard TCP network connection.

 Price Server Data Flow

-The following is a description of the Price Feed connection from the Fenics Gateway Price Server to the BGC Fenics UST trading platform.
+The following is a description of the Price Feed connection from the Fenics Gateway Price Server to the Fenics UST trading platform.

 - The Price Server starts and creates a new Price Server log.